Where in the world is the USS Carl Vinson?

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-(CNN)The ship that was coming to take on North Korea is making a stopover first.
+(CNN)The ship that was coming to take on North Korea made a stopover first.

 When it was announced that a carrier strike group headed by the USS Carl Vinson was being deployed to the Korean Peninsula, it was seen as a ratcheting up of tensions with North Korea, which was reported to be on the verge of a nuclear test.